guettli/intranets/README.md

 Getting to a single source of truth is hard, but worth the effort.

-# A tree is better than spaces
+# An optional contexts better than spaces

-If you don't feel comfortable with a flat namespace, and you want to do grouping, then please consider to use a hierarchical tree.
-It is much more powerfull than a one level deep grouping you get with spaces.

 How does Wikipedia solve this?